The Credentialing Office is open:

 - The Authorized Signer (AS) is required to monitor the AS Portal for background status constantly.

-- After both Criminal History Records Check and Security Threat Assessment have cleared, the AS will be notified via the portal.
+- After both the Criminal History Records Check and Security Threat Assessment have cleared, the AS will be notified via the portal.

 - The employee will have 30 days after their background has cleared to move on to the second visit.
 If not, the badging process must be restarted.